Lebanon president taps Hezbollah-backed Diab for prime minister | DW | 19.12.2019

 The announcement comes after almost two months of political turmoil in crisis hit Lebanon where anti-government protests have destabilized the country.

-"After binding parliamentary consultations... the president has summoned...
-Hassan Diab to appoint him to form a government," Aoun said in a statement after the twice-delayed talks.
+Aoun said in a statement after the twice-delayed talks he had summoned "Hassan Diab to appoint him to form a government."

-Diab, a 60 -ear-old engineering professor from the American University of Beirut, is replacing Lebanon's outgoing prime minister Saad Hariri.
+Diab, a 60-year-old engineering professor from the American University of Beirut, is replacing Lebanon's outgoing prime minister, Saad Hariri.

 Read more:Opinion: Lebanon needs more than just protests and outrage